adventure-collective/adventure-collective.github.io/README.md

 By finding our way toward building something step by step, we're able to pick the best routes.

-This doesn't mean having no plan, just that our plan doesn't get in the way of implementation.
+This doesn't mean having no plan, just that our plan doesn't constrain implementation.

 ## 2/ Be achievable